davidluzgouveia/wanikani-hider/README.md

 # WaniKani Hider

 Hides solutions until you hover while browsing content by level on WaniKani.
+Useful for doing self-study outside of the reviews.

 Create a new script on [Tampermonkey](http://tampermonkey.net/) and copy the contents of `script.js` into it.

 ![Example](example.png)